Doritos Logo

 Doritos Logo 2000

 A black triangle replaced the uneven base.
-It was framed by three stripes: dark blue, white, and black.
-Because of their different thickness, they reinforced the asymmetry created by the slant of the triangle.
+Dark blue, white, and black stripes framed it.
+Because of their different thicknesses, they reinforced the asymmetry created by the triangle’s slant.

 2005 – 2013